ryanliupie/HomeLab/Markdown/PatchPanel.md

 <br>

 <p>
 A key aspect to be mindful of is cable management; no one wants a tangled mess of cables that are difficult to identify.
 To tackle this issue, investing in a patch panel can greatly reduce the stress caused by disorganized cables.
 In my setup, the patch panel will help keep CAT6 Ethernet cables neatly arranged.
 I considered two approaches: purchasing pre-made Ethernet cables or making my own.
-Ultimately, I decided to make my own, and below are the components you’ll need.
 </p>

 <br>